womenwhocoderichmond/chapter-organization/leadership-resources/leadership_overview.md

 ### Expectation of all Leads

+---

 **Work toward the 2018 Netowrk goals**

 - At the end of each year we will come together as a team to recap and plan for the following year.
 In this we will identify new or recurring [Goals](network-goals.md) for our network

 **The most important requirement for our leadership team is that they are active members of the RVA Women Who Code Network.**

 - Attend at least 2 meetups a month.
 You should be visible and engage.
-This doesn’t mean you have to LEAD but you should be particpating. (going to tons of leadership meetings doesn't count!)
+This doesn’t mean you have to LEAD but you should be particpating.
 - Be active on slack.
     1. Welcome new members (the leads who attended a Meetup should each reach out to two newer attendees to follow up about something leads who didn't attend the Meetup should monitor Slack to welcome new members in the channel by @name)